Robyn Nohling FNP, RD, LDN, MSN

 When she's not working with women or behind the screen, she enjoys exploring Boston with her husband, learning about and tasting wine, playing outside, a good hot yoga class, traveling despite her fear of flying, cooking new recipes, hosting others in her home and exploring the food scene wherever she might be.

-Crystal's goal is to help each of her clients embrace flexible eating so they can live their fullest life.
-She specializes in nutrition for disordered eating and eating disorders, chronic dieting, and digestive, mental, and women’s health.
-In her work, Crystal bridges both psychology and nutrition in her approach to counseling, which allows her to provide effective therapeutic treatment.
-Her care is tailored to each client's unique needs utilizing a weight inclusive and compassionate practice that empowers the individual by focusing on sustainable behaviors for a healthy mind, body, and soul.
+Her goal is to help you embrace flexible eating to live your fullest life.
+She specializes in nutrition for chronic dieting/disordered eating/eating disorders, digestive, mental, and women’s health.
+She has received additional training in PCOS, Body Image, Intuitive Eating, and digestive disorders.
+Using a therapeutic approach to nutrition counseling allows her to tailor treatment for each client based on their unique needs.
+This is all informed by utilizing a weight inclusive and compassionate practice that empowers the individual by focusing on sustainable behaviors for a healthy mind, body, and soul.

-In her free time, Crystal likes to read, go for walks, hang out in her backyard, come up with new recipes (or try to) and she has a slight obsession with podcasts.
-She lives north of Boston with her husband and three cats.
+In her free time Crystal likes to read (always reading several books at a time), paint, go for walks, hang out in her backyard/outside, come up with new recipes and try new restaurants, and she has a slight obsession with podcasts.
+She lives north of Boston with her husband and cats with a goal to fill her entire house with plants (getting there).
 Like Robyn, she also enjoys discovering and tasting new wines which was inspired by her honeymoon in Napa.
-Her newest hobby is growing her own garden and filling her house with plants.
+She loves doing this work and looks forward to supporting you in this ever evolving journey!

 Liz has a passion for supporting women in learning to trust themselves, their intuition, and the wisdom of their bodies in order to live a more expansive and joyful life in the present.
 Liz began her own healing journey with food and her body in a group of like-minded women who also wanted to become more mindful in their lives and begin eating in a way that honored and nourished their whole person.
 With gratitude for her own experience, Liz deeply values the power of connection, vulnerability, understanding, and having a tribe of supportive, strong women around in facilitating overall well-being and fulfillment.